Chiral Pseudo Spin Liquids in Moire Heterostructures: Frustrated Hubbard physics in twisted TMD bilayers

+where we have assumed that longer-range interactions have been screened by nearby gates.
+We discuss the details of the effective model and subleading contributions in App.~\ref{App:A}.
 The operator $c^\dagger$ ($c$) creates (annihilates) spin polarized fermions and the index $\sigma \in \lbrace T,B \rbrace$ labels the top and bottom layer of the heterostructure, see Fig.~\ref{fig:1} a) for an illustration.
 Electrons are subject to a hopping term with strength $t$ and an inter-layer tunnel coupling $t_\perp$.
 In AB stacking, one of the layers is rotated by $60^\circ$ which exchanges the $K$ and $K'$ points.
 Due to spin-valley locking, this strongly suppresses $t_\perp$.
-In the following we analyse Eq.~\ref{Eq:hamilt_fermions} and assume $t_\perp=0$ throughout.
+For sandwich structures and twisted h-BN imprinted potentials, $t_\perp$ can be made vanishingly small via an insulating barrier.
+In the following we analyze Eq.~\ref{Eq:hamilt_fermions} and assume $t_\perp=0$ throughout.
 We interpret electrons in the top (bottom) layer as having pseudo spin $ +1/2$ ($-1/2$).
 The magnetic field does not couple directly to the pseudo-spin, and its only effect is the generation of Peierls phases $\phi_{ij}$.
+These time-reversal symmetry breaking phases are crucial for the following discussion and constitute the main difference compared to previously proposed setups~\cite{tang_20,Kim2022}.

 Hamiltonian~\ref{Eq:hamilt_fermions} then describes lattice versions of quantum Hall systems, which give rise to a large variety of phases.
 In the absence of interactions the system realizes a Hofstadter model that hosts a multitude of topologically non-trivial electronic bands which are induced by the magnetic field; see Fig.~\ref{fig:1} b) for an example.
 As solid state systems are generically interacting, it is crucial to study the fate of these bands once electron repulsion is considered.
-While some states directly connect to the Hofstadter model at $U=0$, interactions can also stabilize exotic phases of matter.
+While some states directly connect to the Hofstadter model at $U=0$, interactions stabilize exotic phases of matter.
 One such example are excitonic superfluids, which arise when pseudo-spin symmetry is broken spontaneously by the interactions.
 Another, even more exciting possibility, is the formation of states with intrinsic topological order, such as fractional Chern insulators.
-As opposed to integer Chern insulators which are understood in terms of free fermion models, fractional ones feature emergent gauge fields, anyonic excitations and long-range entanglement~\cite{Wen90,Wen2006}.
+As opposed to integer Chern insulators they feature emergent gauge fields, anyonic excitations and long-range entanglement~\cite{Wen90,Wen2006}.

 As correlated insulating phases give rise to particularly interesting spin physics, we consider a single electron per moir\'e unit cell $n_e = 1$ from now on.
 This allows the system to become Mott insulating for strong enough interactions, which is the natural regime for TMDs~\cite{Wang21,Park2021,Smolenski2021}.
 This limit is understood by eliminating the doubly occupied subspace with a Schrieffer-Wolff transformation~\cite{Motrunich2006}, leading to the following effective Hamiltonian